 The European Multi Twinning yearly welcomes visiting JCI organisations from different countries all over Europe that have shown an interest in our EMT.
 If you are interested to join the EMT with your local organisation, please send us a message and we will get back to you as soon as possible.

 Back in 1978, at the European Conference in Antwerp, I launched the idea to bring together one chapter from every state of the European Union.
 It was the ideal occasion to meet like-minded people.
 Shortly after, the idea was born and in 1979 we organized the first EMT.

 JCI-senator and EMT-founder

-The European Multi Twinning has always been one of the best experiences I ever had in my JCI-career.
+The EMT has always been one of the best experiences I ever had in my JCI-career.
 Pretty sure that everyone that has ever been on an EMT will agree when I say that there is nothing that can beat the power of this international bunch of friends!

 JCI-senator and EMT-ambassador

-I joined my first EMT in Reykjavik in 2014.
-That was the ideal opportunity to meet new people and experience other cultures, food and traditions.
-Since then I have been participating in every consecutive EMT and became a proud ambassador for our new members!
+I joined my first EMT in Reykjavik back in 2014.
+That was the ideal opportunity to meet new people from abroad and experience other cultures, food and traditions.
+Having joined each consecutive EMT since then, the EMT is really about friendship across borders!